Anyon3/simplehtml5upload/README.md

 maxwidth = 150; maximum width of the image maxheight = 150; maximum height of the image

-Line 181 : Set the path to the php script
+Line 134 : Set the path to the php script

-198 : Message success upload of server side, you may want add your url before the the filename
+152 : Success message upload of server side, you may want add your url before the the filename

 upload.php
 ----------